JuniperB07/JunX.NETStandard/README.md

   <li><strong>JunX.NetStandard.EncryptionService</strong> - Contains classes and methods for symmetric AES encryption or decryption using a specified key.</li>
   <li><strong>JunX.NetStandard.MySQL</strong> - Contains classes, methods & extension methods, structs, and enums necessary for easier MySQL Database manipulation using the MySql.Data.MySqlClient library.
 This namespace also includes a class that will generate C# Enum files of tables in a specified database.
 Each Enum file will contain the table name and an enumeration of its columns.</li>
   <li><strong>JunX.NetStandard.OLEDB</strong> - Almost similar in contents and function as that of the NetStandard.MySQL namespace but tailored for OLEDB Database manipulation.</li>
-  <li><strong>JunX.NetStandard.SQLBuilder</strong> - Contains classes, methods, structs, and enums necessary for fluently building SQL commands.</li>
+  <li><strong>JunX.NetStandard.SQLBuilder</strong> - Contains classes, methods, structs, and enums necessary for fluently building SQL commands.
+Generic classes within this namespace is recommended to be used in conjunction with the JunX.NetStandard.MySQL namespace's automatic enum generation feature.</li>
   <li><strong>JunX.NetStandard.Utility</strong> - Contains various classes that allows Enum manipulation, Logging, Struct manipulation, and others.</li>
   <li><strong>JunX.NetStandard.XML</strong> - Contains classes, and methods for reading and manipulating XML files and RDLC files.</li>
 </ul>